 The most common of these opportunities are military ROTC programs.
 However, hospitals and nursing homes also commonly fund CNAs’ bachelor’s degrees on their path to becoming nurses.

 Tips on how to get a full-ride scholarship

 Finding out how to get a full ride to college can help you avoid student debt and free up money for your budget too.
 So, what’s the best plan of attack for how to get a full-ride scholarship?
 Here are 5 tips to help you get started.

 1. Start the preparation for your full-ride scholarship applications early

 Scholarships can have different deadlines, so it's important to prepare by filling out applications early.
 For instance, some scholarship deadlines are early in the year before college even begins.

 So the saying "the early bird gets the worm" is especially true in this case.
 Apply as early as possible so that you won't miss the deadline.

 2. Focus on your grades and leadership skills

-Way before senior year of high school, focus on your grades and extra-curricular activities.
+Way before your senior year of high school, focus on your grades and extra-curricular activities.
 Everything that the university admissions department would care about, scholarship committees will also evaluate (especially merit-based ones).